python/cpython/Doc/extending/newtypes.rst

            self->first = first;
            Py_DECREF(tmp);
        }
        if (last) {
            tmp = self->last;
            Py_INCREF(last);
            self->last = last;
            Py_DECREF(tmp);
        }
        return 0;
    }

 With these changes, we can assure that the :attr:`first` and :attr:`last` members are never *NULL* so we can remove checks for *NULL* values in almost all cases.
 This means that most of the :c:func:`Py_XDECREF` calls can be converted to :c:func:`Py_DECREF` calls.
-The only place we can't change these calls is in the deallocator, where there is the possibility that the initialization of these members failed in the constructor.
+The only place we can't change these calls is in the ``tp_dealloc`` implementation, where there is the possibility that the initialization of these members failed in ``tp_new``.

 We also rename the module initialization function and module name in the initialization function, as we did before, and we add an extra definition to the